What is self-love really?

 Why do so many people get self-love wrong?

 Let’s deal with the elephant in the room: self-love is NOT narcissism.
-I tend to agree with Robert Greene’s spectrum of narcism.
+I tend to agree with Robert Greene’s spectrum of narcissism.
 For a good read, check out his book The Laws of Human Nature here.
 If you want a brief overview of what he writes on narcissism in the book, there are some quick links with good summaries at the bottom of this article.

 Now, let’s dive a little into narcissism here.